precice/precice.github.io/pages/docs/fundamentals/fundamentals-terminology.md

 ## Black-box coupling

 preCICE also follows a _black-box_ coupling approach.
 This is a numerical term.
 It means that preCICE treats the coupled solvers as black boxes.
-Only minimal information about these black boxes is available: what kind of data you can input, what you get as output, and how to repeat a timestep.
+Only minimal information about these black boxes is available: what kind of data you can input, what you get as output, and how to repeat a time step.
 At first, this is a drawback.
 With little information available, it is difficult to realize a robust coupling.
 That is why preCICE provides quite some numerical methods to overcome this hurdle (more information in the [literature guide](fundamentals-literature-guide.html)).
 At second glance, however, black-box coupling turns out to be a very neat feature.
 First, it is very easy to couple a new code, as only little information needs to be provided.
 And second, you can easily exchange participants: for example, if you want to try a finite-element fluid solver instead of a finite-volume fluid solver.

 We still need to discuss what black-box coupling means mathematically: